Connor Joe Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.17).
+- The Royals have a 5.18 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to surrender 171 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Royals pitchers combine to rank 23rd in baseball in home runs given up (173 total, 1.3 per game).

-- Ragans gets the start for the Royals, his seventh of the season.
-He is 5-4 with a 3.81 ERA and 71 strikeouts in 59 2/3 innings pitched.
+- The Royals will look to Zerpa (1-2) in his third start of the season.

-- The left-hander's most recent appearance was on Wednesday against the Oakland Athletics, when he tossed six scoreless innings while giving up two hits.
+- In his last time out -- out of the bullpen on Saturday -- the lefty threw one inning against the Seattle Mariners, giving up one earned run while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.